 To be honest I needn’t have.
 It’s not any more expensive than London, apart from maybe a beer, then again I don’t drink beer, so that’s that.
 Everything else was great, the views, the people, the mountains, even the weather was behaving itself for the majority of the trip.

-The plan for Norway was to visit Bergen, explore for 2 days then head off on a road trip through the fjords, hopping on and off ferries, this plan would later bite us in the arse at the end of the road trip as we forgot that the last ferry leaves at 11 pm.
+The plan for Norway was to visit Bergen for the weekend, explore for 2 days then head off on a road trip through Norwegian fjords, hopping on and off ferries, this plan would later bite us in the arse at the end of the road trip as we forgot that the last ferry leaves at 11 pm.

 The majority of sights are also within working distance but to get your barrings around the city as well as see things that are slightly further afield you can also do a hop-on hop-off bus tour.
 As far as were to stay in Bergen, we stayed right in the heart of the city, just a few meters from the fish market and harbor.
-We stayed at P-Hotels but you have several hotel options in Bergen that are close to tourist sights.
+We stayed at P-Hotels but you have plenty of hotel options in Bergen that are close to tourist sights, just make sure you book well in advance as most place sell out quickly.
 Below I am sharing places and things to do in Bergen.

 2. Visit Bryggen – Check out Hanseatic out the old historical buildings.
 Bryggen is also known as Tyskebryggen and is a series of commercial buildings that line the harbor.
 These have historical significance to Bergen and are now listed as UNESCO world cultural heritage sites.

 3. Shop till you drop.
-Bergen is known as the leading shopping city of the west coast of Norway so you will have plenty of place to spend that cash or hide from the rain.
+Bergen is known as the leading shopping city of the west coast of Norway so you will have plenty of places to spend that cash or hide from the rain.

 4. Take a short Fjord Tour – I will be sharing more on this with tips and length of these tours.
 Tours can be as short as 3 hours or as long as a couple of days involving a part train and part boat cruise as you explore Norway’s beautiful scenery.

 5. Practice staying fit while you travel.
 If taking the cable cars up Mount Floyen or Ulriken lacks adventure or adrenaline kick for you, you can opt to take the bike in the cable car and then ride them down the mountain dirt tracks.
 You can also hike up the mountain and back down by foot or cable car.

 6. Check out Hanseatic Museum – Housed in one of Bergen’s oldest buildings and shows how German merchants from The Hanseatic league lived and worked.
 You also have plenty of galleries in the city.
 Another set of galleries that stood out for us were Kode art museums.
 This sits right by a beautiful park perfect for a little picnic after getting a little culture.